ondrasalek/cgnat-vps-gateway/architecture/README.md

 # Architecture Diagram

-This directory contains the architecture diagram for the CGNAT VPS Gateway solution.
+This directory contains the Mermaid source for the architecture diagram.

 ## Files

-- `diagram.mmd` - Mermaid source file
+- `diagram.mmd` - Mermaid source file (for editing/customization)
-- `diagram.png` - Rendered PNG (placeholder)
+- `../assets/architecture-diagram.png` - Rendered diagram used in README
+- `../assets/hero.png` - Hero image for repository/articles

 ## Rendering the Diagram